stationfy/arena-chat-sdk/README.md

 const qnaI = await channelI.getChatQnaInstance()
 ```

 Now is possible to start loading the previously created questions.
-Just pass a limit of questions to be loaded and the QnaQuestionFilter, wich is also defined in [types](https://github.com/stationfy/arena-chat-sdk/tree/master/packages/types).
-Both parameters are optional
+Just pass a limit of questions to be loaded and the `QnaQuestionFilter`, wich is also defined in [types](https://github.com/stationfy/arena-chat-sdk/tree/master/packages/types).
+Both parameters are optional.

 ```typescript
 const questions: [QnaQuestion] = await qnaI.loadQuestions(50, QnaQuestionFilter.RECENT)